Mastermindzh/rickvanlieshout.com/content/pages/resume/index.md

 **CTO at Frontliners (previously INFORIT)**<br />
 _2018 - Now_<br />
 At Frontliners I am responsible for the entire technical architecture of the new TFX stack that I launched shortly after 2018.
-This involves setting up and maintaining a modern event-based microservice architecture on a Kubernetes-based SaaS cloud solution and migrating to modern programming languages such as dotnetcore, Supabase and React.
+This involves setting up and maintaining a modern event-based microservice architecture on a Kubernetes-based SaaS cloud solution and migrating to modern programming languages and platforms such as dotnetcore, Supabase and React.
 We've delivered a few smaller pieces of software but mainly focus on building a next-gen Transport Management System called TFX.

-The other main responsibility I have is creating and maintaining, and hiring, a coherent team of (lead) engineers by sharing knowledge, making decisions, and empowering them to explore technologies outside of their comfort zone.
+The other main responsibility I have is creating and maintaining, a coherent team of (lead) engineers by sharing knowledge, making decisions, and empowering them to explore technologies outside of their comfort zone.
 This includes everything from platform to e2e engineering.
-During my time at Frontliners, the company has grown from 5-7 in-house developers on a single product to 35-40 technical engineers on multiple projects.
+During my time at Frontliners, the company has grown from 5-7 in-house developers on a single product to 30+ engineers on multiple projects.

 The teams I manage will be listed below.
 Some of the core concepts they work with will also be listed.
-Apart from the last one I also play an active role in them:
+Apart from the last two I also play an active role in them:

-- 4 Full-fledged (6-8 people) Scrum development teams working on the latest product.
+- 3 Full-fledged (6-8 people) Scrum development teams working on the latest product.
   - day-to-day management of people done by "Chapter leads"
-  - React, Docker, .NET 9+ (core), Mongo, Kafka, Debezium, DDD, CQRS
+  - React, Docker, .NET (core), Mongo, Kafka, DDD, CQRS
 - Business Integration team (Supabase, Kysely, PostgreSQL)
+  - Initial architecture, db-first to function first mindset, hiring senior to lead the team.
+  - Business goal: Upskilling 2 "legacy" engineers into modern typescript based tooling
 - Platform team (Kubernetes, Terraform, ArgoCD, CI/CD pipelines, Vault, Keycloak, etc...)
 - Legacy team (ASP.NET, MSSQL, MongoDB, Elasticsearch)
 - Legacy team (Clarion, SQL-Sybase)